ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/tabbed-navigation.md

 ```

 One other minor detail is in the markup for the `TeaDetailsPage`.
 The `defaultHref` for the `ion-back-button` needs to point to the `tabs/tea` route now, and not just the `tea` route.

+Finally, we've been coding a lot, and unless you have been pushing your commits somewhere you likely have not been linting your code at all.
+Run an `npm run lint` here and clean up any errors you may have.

 ## Conclusion